What’s new in Apple Watch and watchOS 8

 Note: Fast charging is not available in all regions.

-Explore new watch faces Switch things up with new watch faces for Apple Watch—World Time, which makes it easy to see the time across the globe, Portraits, which brings your favorite portrait photos front and center, and, on Apple Watch Series 7, Contour and Modular Duo.
+Explore new watch faces Switch things up with new watch faces for Apple Watch—World Time, which makes it easy to see the time across the globe, Portraits, which brings your favorite portrait photos front and center, Unity Lights, a face inspired by Afrofuturism, and, on Apple Watch Series 7, Contour and Modular Duo.
 See Apple Watch faces and their features.

 Edit on the fly To correct errors in text, use the Digital Crown to scroll precisely to the spot you want to edit.
 See Compose a text message.